wenyue-gu/BreakOutGame/doc/PLAN.md

 * E end game and calculate score (auto-win if ended during bonus level; else auto-lose)

 ### Something Extra
-* Particle/bullet shooting power up (drop by Brick l)
-* Direction of ball flies off depends on where on the paddle it hit
+* Direction of ball flies off depends on where on the paddle it hit; this implementation will make the game more flexible since balls can bounce off in more directions (specifically, I'm thinking if ball hit left 1/5, the angle it bounces off +30 (if +x axis is 0 and -x is 180), the left 2/5, angle +10, mid 3/5, angle does not change, right 4/5, -10, right 5/5, -30)